sabeer-k-s/Bank-Marketing-Prediction/README.md

 ## Overview
 ![Project Overview](images/Project_Overview.jpg)
 This project delves into the analysis of direct marketing campaigns conducted by a Portuguese banking institution.
-The main objective is to predict whether clients will subscribe to a term deposit based on various features collected during the campaigns.
+The main objective is to **predict whether clients will subscribe to a term deposit based on various features collected during the campaigns**.
 Through thorough analysis and machine learning techniques, we aim to provide insights into the factors influencing client decisions and optimize future marketing strategies.

 ## Dataset
 The dataset consists of :
+age, job, marital, education, default, balance, housing, loan, contact, day, month, duration, campaign, pdays, previous, poutcome, Target(y)

-The dataset encompasses various features related to client demographics, previous campaign interactions, economic indicators, and social factors.
+This dataset encompasses various features related to client demographics, previous campaign interactions, economic indicators, and social factors.

 ## Classification Goal
 The primary classification goal is to predict whether a client will subscribe (`yes` or `no`) to a term deposit (variable `y`).
 This binary classification task involves employing machine learning algorithms to train predictive models based on historical campaign data.